RAOEUS/qmk_firmware/keyboards/stenokeyboards/the_uni/keymaps/raoeus/README.md

      *                   '--------------------------'   '--------------------------'
      */

-## UTILITY
+### UTILITY
-This is a momentary utility layer when MULTI is held in steno mode.
+Hold down the MULTI key in the STENO layer to use these keys momentarily.
 This can be used to shift click or control click when needed, with volume controls.

     /*
      * .---------------------------------------------   .-----------------------------------------------------.